Artist Residencies

 2020-2021

-How do we share practices that foster community care and participation and make this line of human-centered work public through art?
-Through the lens of Radical Care, this year’s Artists-in-Residence use the process of making as caring are exploring and creating forms of care for themselves and their communities and reimagining technological and non-technological forms of togetherness, resulting in virtual and hybrid meetings and events.
+“How do we share practices that foster community care and participation and make this line of human-centered work public through art?”
+Through the lens of Radical Care, 2020-2021’s Artists-in-Residence framed the process of making as a process of caring.
+Crafting and exploring forms of care for themselves and their communities through reimagined sites for connecting (virtually and non-virtually); resulting in hybrid meetings, maker-spaces, and community events.

 CREATIVE CONDITIONS